 - 1. Plug the Power Cord (#4) into an electric outlet and turn on the On/Off Switch (#2) on the side to heat up.
-Itusually takes less than a minute for the tool to become hot. - 2.
-Set the round Voltage Adjustment Knob (#3) to the desired voltage. - Voltage Display (#12) will show currently selected voltage.
+It usually takes less than a minute for the tool to become hot. - 2.
+Set the round Voltage Adjustment Knob (#3) to the desired voltage. - 3.
+Voltage Display (#12) will show currently selected voltage.
 Depending on the tip used, different voltages will produce different temperatures.
-Make sure to use burn-test on a piece of wood to confirm correct voltage setting. - 4.
-If necessary, use the Voltage Fine Tuning Pot (#13) to fine tune voltage regulator-with the help of a small flat-head screwdriver-for optimal use with your mains electricity.
-A typical case is when voltage is too high on the lowest setting or too low on highest.
-When fine tuning, you should try to achieve 15V on lowest setting and 110V on max setting. - 5.
+Make sure to burn-test on a piece of wood to confirm correct voltage setting. - 4.
+If necessary, use the Voltage Fine Tuning Pot (#13) to fine tune the voltage regulator-with the help of a small flat-head screwdriver-for optimal use with your mains electricity.
+A typical case requiring fine-tuning is when voltage is too high on the lowest setting or too low on highest.
+When fine tuning, you should try to achieve around 20V on lowest setting and 110V on max setting (please refer to the Fine-Tuning section). - 5.
 Use the Handpiece Switch (#11) to select Handpiece I or Handpiece II (#6). - 6.
-Always place the handpiece into the Handpiece Holder/s (#10) so the tips do not touch other objects when not in use. - 7.
-Hold the handpiece as you would a large pencil. - 8.
+Always place the handpieces into the Handpiece Holder/s (#10) so the tips do not touch other objects when not in use. - 7.
+Hold the handpieces as you would a large pencil. - 8.
 Always practice a new technique on a sample piece before starting a new project. - 9.
 The tool comes with various tips (#9).
-Some tips are the same as they are most often used and serve as replacements. - 10.
+Some tips are duplicates or triplicates as they are most often used and serve as replacements. - 10.
 To clean the tips during use, use the wet Sponge (#8).
 To wet the sponge, pour some water on it making sure it is sufficiently wet but not swampy. - 11.
 Use a pair of pliers to tighten the tips in the Tip Holders (#7).
 If you try to tighten the tip holder by hand, there is a chance you do not tighten it well enough and the tool will not work or it might emit a buzzing sound.
 In such events, re-tighten the tip holder with a pair of pliers.
 Avoid contact with tip holder or tips while tool is hot or else severe burns will happen.